Montana Taylor

 Arthur "Montana" Taylor (1903 – c.1958) was an American boogie-woogie and piano blues pianist, best known for his recordings in the 1940s, and regarded as the leading exponent of the "barrelhouse" style of playing.

 Life and career

-Taylor was born in Butte, Montana, where his father owned a club.
-The family moved to Chicago and then, around 1910, to Indianapolis, where Taylor learned piano.
+Details of Taylor's life are obscure.
+He was born either in Butte, Montana, where his father owned a club, or in Indianapolis.
+The family seem to have moved to Chicago and then, around 1910, to Indianapolis, where Taylor learned piano.
 Later he moved to Cleveland, Ohio.
 By 1929 he was back in Chicago, where he recorded a few tracks for Vocalion Records, including "Indiana Avenue Stomp" and "Detroit Rocks".